lukesmoljak/PictureInPictureKotlin-Demo/PictureInPictureKotlin/diary.md

 March 21 2024 12am UTC (1711065600000)
 - Not sure where this is going to go with debugging these issues, so I'm going to push code up at this current place so it is clearer how I come to my solution.
+- Following error
+Function UnconfinedTestCoroutineDispatcher.dispatch can only be used by the yield function.
+If you wrap Unconfined dispatcher in your code, make sure you properly delegate isDispatchNeeded and dispatch calls.
+- We are able to resolve this issue by changing the test dispatcher to use the Standard Test Dispatcher
+- Now we are facing a new issue, that Choreographer needs to be mocked.
+I spend some time digging into the code as well as looking at online resources on Medium, stackoverflow, and generally on ChatGPT for some ideas on how to solve this.
+I tried mockkStatic, which I haven't really used before but it didn't work for me in the unit test environment.
+I came to realise that Choreographer is an android view class meaning to unit test this I'll need to mock a helper class that contains the awaitFrame call.
+Created CoroutinesHelper class to deal with this, and setup in test class and DI / ViewModel.
+Ran the program to test if the helper worked in the production code.
+It did not, and I realised that I needed to wrap awaitFrame in a withContext call in the helper.
+- The next issue is that awaitFrame if you just mock a 0L response then it will just run forever as the corouitne is in an isActive while loop.
+So mock this to throw CancellationException.
+- Next I need to mock updateMillis() so that the time returns correctly.
+Only was familiar with returning single values so looked up some sources online to find out how to return a variety of results as this function is called many times per function invocation. "answers" and "andThenAnswer" was the solution here.
+- If we run startOrPause() and then clear(), we cannot guarantee order of execution and so unexpected results will happen during our test.
+To fix this we use advanceUntilIdle() after invoking startOrPause()
+- Then we run clear and try to assert the result, however we need to capture many results of the live data for time to validate.
+This lead me down a new path to using slots, however getting this to work correctly was a pain, and I found a solution here: https://github.com/mockk/mockk/issues/352 where nidhindev used a mutable list of slotIds instead of a slot object.
+Tried this and it worked!
+- However, when I tried to assert the slotIds were correct, I realised that there was a missing value.
+I ended up changing the order of sequence where instead of calling this slot call half way through the test, I added it to the bottom of the test and made all of my assertions there.
+- As I changed the way that I tested the function compared to my original concept, I changed the name of the test to reflect this.
+Given timer has passed one second, When invoke clear, Then timer should be cleared
+- At this point I need to re-evaluate what I am able to test for this unit, as I have not found a way to execute start and pause without having threading related test case issues.
+- I deleted this test due to above
+Given timer is started, When invoke clear, Then timer should reset and continue counting
+- I merged the two tests that test "started" Boolean LiveData value as this was fairly easy to test.
+Renamed to:
+When invoke startOrPause, Then timer state should be correct
+- As the way these coroutines are tested, I had to remove the following test:
+Given timer is started, When invoke startOrPause, Then coroutine should gracefully cancel
+- I added a final test to verify format of time value Given 12 hours and 34 minutes and 3 and a half hundredths have passed, When started timer, Then display correct time format This one was fairly easy, just add expected values to the mock and verify output.